 That's one way to figure out the composition of the air at any one time in any specific location.
 But the county's official inventory, the list of pollutants tracked and regulated, is compiled with much less "CSI"-like precision.

-Some of the information in the inventory is drawn from reports submitted by the polluters themselves, permit-holders such as sand-and-gravel pits, homebuilders, manufacturers or power plants.
-The county also collects data from fuel refiners and providers, chemical distributors, farmers and landfill operators and uses information about vehicle miles driven to help compute mobile pollution sources.
-"We don't measure for everything, everywhere, but we try to assemble the big picture," said Robert Downing, who manages the county's emissions-inventory unit.
+Some of the information in the inventory is drawn from reports submitted by the polluters themselves, permit-holders such as sand-and-gravel pits, homebuilders, manufacturers or power plants. [but not the military-type aircraft commanders] The county also collects data from fuel refiners and providers, chemical distributors, farmers and landfill operators and uses information about vehicle miles driven to help compute mobile pollution sources.

+"We don't measure for everything, everywhere, but we try to assemble the big picture," [excluding aerosols sprayed from aircraft] said Robert Downing, who manages the county's emissions-inventory unit.
 "You can look at a PM-10 particle and tell something about its nature, but you can't tell whether it comes from a farmer plowing a field or from atop the White Tank Mountains 6,000 years ago."